Invading My Mind: Production and composition

 "Invading My Mind" was written by RedOne, AJ Junior, BeatGeek, Teddy Sky, Bilal The Chef, Jimmy Joker and produced by RedOne, Lopez, Lady Gaga, BeatGeek and Joker.
 Lopez's vocals for the song were arranged and produced by RedOne.
 The vocals were recorded by Jim Annunziato, Josh Gudwin and Kuk Harrell at Cove Studios in New York City, New York and Henson Recording Studios in Los Angeles, California.
 RedOne, Chris "Tek" O'Ryan and Trevor Muzzy handled audio engineering of "Invading My Mind", while RedOne and O'Ryan were in charge of vocal editing.
 RedOne, BeatGeek and Joker provided instruments for the song and also programming for them.
 The song was later mixed by Trevor Muzzy.

 "Invading My Mind" is an uptempo song, with a length of three minutes and twenty seconds (3:20).
 Melinda Newman of HitFix described "Invading My Mind" as being a "fast-paced, Euro-tinged, robotic dance thumper", while Swagata Panjari of Radio and Music called it a "groovy club banger" with "high energy beats".
 The song contains an almost "duplicate rhythm" to "On the Floor", but with "more prominent" electro keys and breaks that have "more of a groove feel" to them.
 The song received comparisons to Ace of Base's 1995 single "Beautiful Life" and to the music of Kylie Minogue.
 While working with RedOne, Lopez insists that he "brought the best out of her", something she credits to his Moroccan, Swedish and American heritage.
 Lopez stated that: "He's awesome.
 He's one of the nicest people and has a beautiful spirit.
 He can create something the whole world will love and that is probably to do with his international background.
 Some people can do dance, others can do urban or pop, but Nadir does it all and understand what makes a hit on every level".

-Plagiarism allegations

-In August 2011, Rebecca Francescatti, a Chicago-based singer, filed a lawsuit against Lady Gaga claiming that she had plagiarized elements of her 1999 recording "Juda" (from Francescatti's album It's All About You) for Gaga's 2011 single "Judas".
-Francescatti noted that the similarities of the two songs could stem from the fact that her former bass player, Brian Gaynor, was now working for a company who wrote several tracks for Gaga's second album Born This Way (2011).
-A year later, Francescatti's lawyer claimed in that Gaga used an additional unlicensed sample in "Judas" and then incorporated it into "Invading My Mind".
-It was alleged that Gaga asked Lopez for a credit on "Invading My Mind" to "cover her tracks", with Francescatti's lawyer claiming that she did not even contribute to the song.
-The lawsuit claimed to have uncovered text messages between Gaga and RedOne proving that she had stolen the sample loop used in both "Judas" and "Invading My Mind".